 Summit Technologies & Solutions, Inc. (Summit) was established in 2009 in Charles Town, West Virginia.
 Summit’s headquarters and Corporate Office are now in Alexandria, Virginia.

-Summit is currently the Prime Contractor on the Project Management Support Services Contract at NASA Glenn Research Center in Cleveland, Ohio.
-In addition to priming this contract, Summit also serves as a supporter and subcontractor of the Engineering Services Contract at Kennedy Space Center; the Safety and Mission Assurance contract at NASA Goddard Space Flight Center; the EVA Space Operations Contract at NASA Johnson Space Center; the Environmental Testing Integration Services contract at Goddard Space Flight Center; and the Mechanical Systems Engineering Services IIA contract at NASA Goddard Space Flight Center; the Geophysics Geodynamics and Space Geodesy contract at NASA Goddard Space Flight Center; and the Multi-Purpose Crew Vehicle contract at Johnson Space Center.
+Summit was the Prime Contractor on the Project Management Support Services Contract at NASA Glenn Research Center in Cleveland, Ohio.
+In addition to priming this contract, Summit also serves as a supporter and subcontractor to TOSC contract at Kennedy Space Center; the EVA Space Operations Contract at NASA Johnson Space Center; the CPSS contract at Marshall Space Flight Center, and the HSFTIC contract at Johnson Space Center.
+Summit also supports Systems Planning and Analysis with DTRA contract work.

-Prior to winning these contracts, Summit supported the ISS Program Integration & Control Contract at NASA Johnson Space Center; the Program Analysis and Control (PAAC III) contract at NASA Goddard Space Flight Center; the Safety and Mission Support Services contract at NASA Glenn Research Center; the “System F6” (Future Fast, Flexible, Fractionated, Free-Flying Spacecraft) contract under DARPA; and the Autonomous Nanosatellite Guardian for Evaluating Local Space (ANGELS) contract under the United States Air Force.
+Prior to winning these contracts, Summit supported the SMAS contract, the PAAC III, the ETIS IIA contract, and the GGSG contract at Goddard Space Flight Center, the MPIC and ISS Program Integration & Control Contract at NASA Johnson Space Center; the SMASS contract at NASA Glenn Research Center, the “System F6” contract under DARPA; and the ANGELS contract under the United States Air Force.